 November 13, 2017

-Forty Hall Vineyard's Co-ordinator, Sarah Vaughan Roberts shares her report on this year's harvest after what's been an undeniably challenging year for the Vineyard.
+Forty Hall Vineyard's Co-ordinator and driving force, Sarah Vaughan Roberts shares her report on this year's harvest after what's been an undeniably challenging year for the Vineyard.
 Ultimately, this year's harvest is a tale of good quality, but low yields.

 2017 has been a roller coaster of a year in English and Welsh vineyards – and Forty Hall Vineyard has had its own share of highs and lows.
 The year started very positively with good progress being made on our gentle vine pruning.
 A warm spell early in the year brought bud burst on two weeks early and the whole vineyard looked fantastic by the end of March.
 We were all hoping for a major uplift in our yields as the majority of our vines are now mature enough to produce fruit.